ishikasinghal2202/EXP1/README.md

 THEORY:

+** C++ is often considered better than C for several reasons, primarily due to its object-oriented programming (OOP) features, improved memory management, and access to a rich set of libraries.
+While C is simpler and more lightweight, C++ offers more flexibility and features that can make larger, more complex projects easier to manage and maintain
        - <iostream> : it is used to define several headers used in the program.
        - usingnamespace std; : it tells teh compiler touse the std namespace.
        - main() : the execution of the program begins.